Russell Township, Russell County, Kansas

+Township in Russell County, Kansas, U.S.

 Russell Township is a township in Russell County, Kansas, United States.
-As of the 2010 United States census, it had a population of 82.
+As of the 2020 United States census, it had a population of 81.

 History

 Lincoln Township, including what would later become Grant Township, was organized from part of Russell Township in the 1880s.
 The city of Russell became independent of Russell Township in the 1940s and has since annexed portions of the township.

 Geography

 The center of Russell Township is located at (38.9147336, −98.8450830) at an elevation of 1,844 ft.
 The township lies in the Smoky Hills region of the Great Plains.
 A short segment of the Saline River runs in and out of the far north-central part of the township.
 Salt Creek, a tributary of the river, flows east then north through the northwestern corner of the township.
 Another Saline tributary, Cedar Creek, runs north then east through the southeastern part of the township.
 Fossil Creek, a tributary of the Smoky Hill River, runs east-southeast through the southwestern corner of the township.

 According to the United States Census Bureau, Russell Township comprises an area of 49.21 square miles (127.5 km^{2}) of which 49.20 (127.4 km^{2}) is land and 0.01 sqmi is water.
 Located in west-central Russell County, it contains no incorporated settlements.
 Russell Township borders the city of Russell on three sides: to the city's west, north, and east.
 The township also borders Paradise and Waldo Townships to the north, Center Township to the east, Grant Township to the south, and Big Creek Township to the west.